Written and Edited By: MarkEAW

 you can change for the game.

-you want more.
-Read on for information for advantages, possible
+Read on for information on the

-resolutions and drawbacks of changing the resolution.
-Yes there are
+advantages, the possible resolutions and drawbacks of changing the

-some downsides to increasing the games resolution.
+resolution.
+Yes there are some downsides to increasing the games

-window' 3D Flight Screen graphics, giving much better definition of the
+smoother looking 'out of the window' 3D Flight Screen graphics, giving

-terrain, objects and aircraft, they will have a denser pixel count,
+much better definition of the terrain, objects and aircraft, they will

-thereby making even distant planes look like planes instead of a jumble
+have a denser pixel count, thereby making even distant planes look like

 Setting W and H: